qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

    Open the unweighted UniFrac emperor plot and color the samples by mouse id.
-Click on the “animations” tab and animate using the ``day_post_transplant`` as your gradient and ``mouse-id`` as your trajectory.
+Click on the “animations” tab and animate using the ``day_post_transplant`` as your gradient and ``mouse_id`` as your trajectory.
 Do you observe any clear temporal trends based on the PCoA?

    What happens if you color by ``day_post_transplant``?
 Do you see a difference based on the day? *Hint: Trying changing the colormap to a sequential colormap like viridis.*